moodlabeler/mood-labeling-movies/README.md

 The integration layer includes all SQL database access calls

 ### Scripts
-The script folder includes the script for constructing a lexicon using the model layer and the testing scripts
+The script folder includes files for constructing the lexicon and for testing

 ### Results
 The results folder includes text files for all benchmarks